 Everyone is welcome to apply regardless of educational background.
 We are looking to create a council with diverse backgrounds and experiences.
-The 2018–2019 YAC discussed a lot of different topics like social media, searching the LAC collection online, the visitor experience at our facility at 395 Wellington, Ottawa, LAC’s public events, and even YouTube and video games.
+YAC members have discussed a lot of different topics like social media, searching the LAC collection online, the visitor experience at our facility at 395 Wellington, Ottawa, LAC's public events, and even YouTube and video games.

 Do I have to live in the NCR to be a part of the LAC YAC?

 Members need to be able to speak only one official language.
 All youth council documents and presentations are available in French and English.

 Do I have to be Canadian in order to apply?